Co-dfns/MicroUI-APL/README.md

 usage of the fenster API.
 We remain mostly compatible with the fenster API except that we do not provide explicit `fenster_pixel` macros, since APL already provides these well enough.
-Additionally, you must ensure that the framebuffer you pass to fenster is of 32-bit integer type.
+Additionally, you must ensure that the framebuffer you pass to fenster is an H W 3 shaped array of RGB data.

 ### Features